boredsquirrel/Recommended-Flatpak-Apps/gui-apps.md

 Firefox is most likely preinstalled on your System.
 It is mostly untouched though, and not a privacy browser out of the box.
 It is reasonably secure for most users, and using some tweaks in the graphical settings and the Addons [UBlock Origin](https://addons.mozilla.org/en-US/firefox/addon/ublock-origin/), [NoScript](https://addons.mozilla.org/en-US/firefox/addon/noscript/), as well as more specialized ones like
-[Canvas Fingerprint Defender](https://addons.mozilla.org/en-US/firefox/addon/canvas-fingerprint-defender/), [WebGL Fingerprint Defender](https://addons.mozilla.org/en-US/firefox/addon/webgl-fingerprint-defender/) and [User Agent Switcher](https://addons.mozilla.org/en-US/firefox/addon/uaswitcher/) in "random" mode can help to mimic Braves random Fingerprinting abilities.
+[Canvas Fingerprint Defender](https://addons.mozilla.org/en-US/firefox/addon/canvas-fingerprint-defender/), [WebGL Fingerprint Defender](https://addons.mozilla.org/en-US/firefox/addon/webgl-fingerprint-defender/) and [User Agent Switcher](https://addons.mozilla.org/en-US/firefox/addon/uaswitcher/) in "random" mode can help to mimic Braves random Fingerprint abilities.

 Securitywise, Firefox is okay, probably.
 With v121 they are Wayland by default, and it can use portals.
 But regularly you have to trust it a lot, especially as Flatpaks are probably less secure, no matter if their Flatpak is officially supported.